Putting It Together: Broadway production (1999)

 A production at the Mark Taper Forum (Los Angeles) transferred to Broadway the following year, opening November 21, 1999 at the Ethel Barrymore Theatre, where it ran for 101 performances and 22 previews.
 Directed by Eric D. Schaeffer and choreographed by Bob Avian, the Broadway cast included Carol Burnett (Wife), George Hearn (Husband), Ruthie Henshall (Young Woman), John Barrowman (Young Man), and Bronson Pinchot (Observer).
 Kathie Lee Gifford replaced Burnett at some performances.
 The production marked the return of Burnett to the Broadway stage after performing in Moon Over Buffalo in 1995.
 Hearn was nominated for the Tony Award for Best Actor in a Musical.

 A video recording of the Broadway production (directed by Don Roy King) was released for television and home media as Putting It Together: Direct from Broadway.
 The DVD release includes blooper footage of Burnett's skirt falling down during the opening of the second act.

 West End production (2014)

 The revue received its West End premiere in January 2014 at St. James Theatre, London with a cast that included Janie Dee, David Bedella, Damian Humbley, Caroline Sheen, and Daniel Crossley.
 It was directed by Alastair Knights, with choreography by Matthew Rowland and Musical Supervision by Alex Parker.
 It ran for a strictly limited 3-week run, closing on the 1st February 2014.

-Original Ireland production (2015)
+Original Northern Ireland production (2015)

-The revue received its Irish premiere in December 2015 at Lyric Theatre, Belfast with Fra Fee, Carol Starks, Nicholas Pound, Christina Tedders, and Brad Clapson, directed by Stephen Whitson, and musical supervision by Alex Parker.
+The revue received its Northern Irish premiere in December 2015 at Lyric Theatre, Belfast with Fra Fee, Carol Starks, Nicholas Pound, Christina Tedders, and Brad Clapson, directed by Stephen Whitson, and musical supervision by Alex Parker.

+Sydney production (2026)

+The revue will receive its Australian premiere in January 2026 at the Foundry Theatre in Pyrmont, with performers including Caroline O'Connor, Michael Cormick, Nigel Huckle, Bert LaBonté and Stefanie Caccamo.